 - Let them touch mum’s tummy to feel the new baby moving and kicking inside.
 You could even let them listen to the baby’s heartbeat at a visit to the doctor or midwife.

 - Involve them in the practical business of getting ready for the new baby.
-Let them help you get your home ready, buy nursery items and decorate.
+Let them help you get your home ready, buy baby items and decorate.

 It’s also a good idea to give your child an idea of what it’s like to have a new baby in the family: